aitor72/p3/explanations.md

 Example: [0,1,2,4,5,6,7] might become [4,5,6,7,0,1,2]

+The problem Space complexity is: O(n)  space to store the list plus the additional variables.

+##

 ## Problem 3
 | Time Complexity      | The time complexity is `O(n log(n))`.                           |
 | -------------------- | ------------------------------------------------------------ |
 | Explanation | Our functions gets as the input an array of numbers and returns the tupple of the max sums. |

+The problem Space complexity is: O(n)  to copy the list.

+##

 ## Problem 4